Special Educational Needs & Disabilities

 - Behaviour records

-- Termly assessment information in reading, writing and mathematics
+- Termly assessments in reading, writing, and maths

-- Concerns raised by members of staff and parents or the child themselves.
+- Concerns raised by staff, parents, or the child

 What should I do if I think my child has SEND?